 Here are some frequently asked questions about hunting with a rifle in the state:

 - Can you hunt with an AR-15 in Pennsylvania?
 AR-15s are allowed for some small game, please visit the Pennsylvania Game Commission Site, for the most accurate and up to date information.

 - Can you hunt turkey with a rifle in Pennsylvania?
 As of now, you cannot legally hunt with a rifle during the fall turkey season.
 Recent data shows that 14% of the state’s fall turkey hunters primarily use rifles, and these firearms contribute to 33% of the fall turkey harvest.
 Pennsylvania decided to remove rifles from the fall season to reduce hen harvest.
 The state will consider reinstating rifle hunting during fall turkey seasons if harvest numbers decrease enough.
 In the meantime, hunters can still use muzzleloaders, shotguns, traditional archery or crossbows to hunt turkeys during fall.

 - Can you hunt coyotes with an AR-15 in Pennsylvania?
-You cannot legally hunt coyotes with an AR-15 in Pennsylvania, as this is a semiautomatic rifle.
-However, you can hunt coyotes and other furbearers with manually operated rifles or handguns of any caliber .22 or larger.
-You can also use bows, crossbows and manual or semiautomatic shotguns for coyote hunting.
+You can hunt coyotes with an AR-15 in Pennsylvania.
+You can also use other forms of firearms such as manual or semiautomatic shotguns and manual rifles, on top of bows and crossbows for coyote hunting.

 Can you hunt with a semiautomatic shotgun in Pennsylvania?
 Unlike semiautomatic rifles, you can legally hunt with semiautomatic centerfire shotguns that use single-projectile ammo.